nddao/IBM-Db2-zOS-samples/Files/README.md

 # File descriptions.

 This folder contains datasets for the GLW workload.
-After transfering these .XMIT files to zOS LPAR using FTP to defined PDS datasets, we will use JCLs/GLWINST to unpack/terse them.
+You need to define PDS datasets to receive XMIT and TRS datasets, ftp files to zOS LPAR, and unpack XMI/TRS datasets.
+We provide several helper files to assist you to perform those tasks.

 ### 1. List of helper files to define datasets, upload files to zOS LPAR, and unpack .XMIT/TRS datasets